 Memorial Weekend Irrigation Checks on Denver Metro Slopes

-One honest pass before holiday traffic and June heat lock patterns in
+A practical check before holiday traffic and June heat set the pattern

-Memorial weekend on Denver metro slopes is when irrigation honesty matters more than the controller’s optimistic summary.
-Guests cut the same arcs, pots sit on strips that already bake, and a valve that looked balanced in April may leave pale wedges along walks and south-facing beds before June heat locks the pattern.
-This page walks one pre-holiday pass for slopes—coverage, heads, runoff, and tree zones—not every smart feature on the market.
+Memorial weekend on Denver metro slopes is a good time to check sprinklers before holiday traffic and June heat set patterns in stone.
+Guests walk the same paths, pots sit on strips that already bake, and a valve that looked balanced in April may leave pale wedges along walks and south facing beds.
+This page walks one pre holiday pass for slopes: coverage, heads, runoff, and tree zones, not every smart feature on the market.

 Slopes that look wet on the map and dry at the toe

-Gravity and sun split slopes into zones that lie to each other.
+Gravity and sun split slopes into zones that water unevenly.
 Upper turf may stay dark while the lower band beside a walk fades.
 Spray that hits the ridge can miss the toe if heads tilt uphill or if pressure drops at the farthest rotor.
-Walk the slope in socks you do not mind getting wet—feel where mist actually reaches soil, not only where the arc looks full from the patio.
+Walk the slope in socks you do not mind getting wet.
+Feel where mist actually reaches soil, not only where the arc looks full from the patio.

 In west metro neighborhoods, thin cuts along retaining walls bake faster than the center of the yard.
 Mark those lines on a sketch before you add minutes to every run on the valve.

-Compare worn arcs with the graduation week traffic story when guests already trained the lawn to one path.
-Aeration may belong on the calendar—but only after coverage is honest, not as a substitute for fixing heads.
+Compare worn paths with the graduation week traffic story when guests already trained the lawn to one route.
+Aeration may belong on the calendar, but only after coverage is fixed, not as a substitute for fixing heads.

-Runoff, clay, and the minutes that punish downhill neighbors
+Runoff, clay, and run times that swamp downhill neighbors

 Landscaping visits can flag swales and bed edges when runoff crosses hardscape every cycle.
 Sprinklers and grading speak together on slopes; splitting them into separate summers often wastes a season.